alaffin12/stackedit/Caught by Stradh.md

 If the party manage to snoop around the house for a bit and subsequently confront her with some or all of her own indiscretions she will be defensive:

  - **The Body of Her Deceased Husband:** "Yes, I keep my husband's body here.
 I cannot mourn him properly with the Baron's foolish laws.
-And I dare not bury him in secret beyond th
+And I dare not bury him in secret beyond these walls - I will not allow his corpse to become part of the corruption of this land."
+ - **Stella Imprisoned:** "No, I did not send my daughter to the Abbey.
+How could I?
+Have you heard what happens to people there?

 ### Tsolenka Pass